christopherhamersly/trackChat/README.md

 Please visit this link to view the [Software Requirements](./requirements.md)

 ## Installation
-First clone down a copy of the repository from here [Repo Link](https://github.com/trackChat/trackChat).
+First clone down a copy of the repository from: [Repo Link](https://github.com/trackChat/trackChat).

 ## Deployment